 Holy Cross volunteers give their time and talent to help people after a disaster.

 Holy Cross raises funds to alleviate hunger, create economic opportunities, promote health, and respond to disasters around the world.
 The Holy Cross Episcopal Youth Community (EYC) youth raised $725 for Gifts of Life through their Souper Bowl Sunday Dollar donations and a Tree Picking Service Day Donation.
 Vacation Bible School raised money for the ERD to benefit providing clean water to Africa.

 Holy Cross parishioners donate food the first Sunday of every month to alleviate hunger in Escambia and Santa Rosa Counties.
-On Souper Bowl Sunday, Holy Cross youth collect canned soup to give to Manna Food Bank.
+On Souper Bowl Sunday, Holy Cross youth collect soup.

 Holy Cross donates to Operation Santa which helps foster children in the care of FamiliesFirst Network of Lakeview.
 Holy Cross gives 3 presents to each child who would normally not get anything.
 The Angel Tree is put up by the first Sunday of Advent.

 This Christ centered troop is open to girls of all ages preK through 12th grade.

 Girl Scout Ambassadors meet every first and third Tuesday from 6:00 PM until 7:15 PM.